RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

-In general, the most informative performance indicators are the minimum cost per instance and the cost difference, as these directly measure the effectiveness of an optimization algorithm.
-For combinatorial optimization problems such as the RFIM, the primary objective is to produce a concrete optimal, or near-optimal, solution.
-In the case of RFOX, the algorithm can, in certain instances, reach the theoretical minimum and, in others, deliver a close approximation.
-These outcomes are particularly desirable because the goal is for the optimal solution to emerge as the most frequently observed state at the end of the quantum algorithm, similar in spirit to Grover’s algorithm, without requiring additional classical post-processing.
-By contrast, relying on the EEV is less practical for larger instances, as the number of measured states can grow substantially, a limitation that becomes even more pronounced on actual NISQ devices.
-Overall, these results demonstrate that RFOX not only scales effectively to the Erdös-Rényi and Watts-Strogatz problems structures but also maintains solution quality under increasingly complex conditions, offering a more balanced and adaptable optimization approach compared to the other tested drivers.
+From an optimization perspective, the minimum cost per instance and the cost difference represent the most critical performance indicators.
+For combinatorial optimization problems such as the RFIM, the primary objective is the high-probability generation of an exact or near-optimal solution bitstring.
+RFOX satisfies this requirement by ensuring that the true optimal solution emerges as the single most frequently observed state at the conclusion of the fixed-depth protocol—akin to the state amplification found in Grover-type algorithms—thereby bypassing the need for intensive classical post-processing.
+Conversely, relying heavily on EEV minimization is less practical for scalable optimization; as the Hilbert space expands, the number of required sampling measurements grows substantially, a limitation severely amplified on actual NISQ hardware due to state-preparation and measurement (SPAM) errors.
+Universally, these results demonstrate that RFOX scales effectively across dense Erdös–Rényi configurations and clustered Watts–Strogatz topologies, maintaining tight control over solution quality under complex conditions and offering a highly adaptable optimization framework compared to conventional drivers.